 8.3 How secure is my information with third-party service providers?

 All our third-party service providers are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions

 8.5 What about third parties?

 We may share your personal information with other third parties, for example in the context of the possible sale or restructuring of the business.
 We may also need to share your personal information with a regulator or to otherwise comply with the law.

 8.6 Transferring information outside the EU

-We may transfer the personal information we collect about you between Group Companies in the following countries outside the EU; Egypt, Kenya, Tanzania, Uganda, Ghana, Nigeria, Sierra Leone, Liberia, UAE, Iraq and Russia.
+We may transfer the personal information we collect about you between Group Companies in the following countries outside the EU; Egypt, Kenya, Tanzania, Uganda, Ghana, Nigeria, Sierra Leone, Liberia, UAE and Iraq.
 This transfer is covered by an agreement between Unatrac Limited and Unatrac Holding Limited, its subsidiaries and companies in Egypt under beneficial control inclusive of model clauses.
 Transfer of data to other countries will also be covered by similar agreements.

 9. DATA SECURITY

 We have put in place measures to protect the security of your information.
 Details of these measures may be obtained by emailing email@example.com